 Abstract

 We are observing an increase in the use of smartphones and wearable devices in public places for streaming and recording video.
-In public places, the use of cameras in these devices can infringe upon the privacy of the people in the surrounding environment by inadvertently capturing them.
+Yet the use of cameras in these devices can infringe upon the privacy of the people in the surrounding environment by inadvertently capturing them.
 This paper presents findings from an in-situ exploratory study that investigates bystanders’ reactions and feelings towards streaming and recording videos with smartphones and wearable glasses in public spaces.
-We use the interview results to guide an exploration of design directions for privacy mediating strategies.
+We use the interview results to guide an exploration of design directions for mobile video.

 Author Keywords